Haseeb1357/House-Price-Prediction/README.md

-# Regression
+# House Price Prediction
-A collection of various regression models implemented in Python, including Linear Regression, Polynomial Regression, Decision Trees, Random Forests, Support Vector Machines, and more.
-This repository provides a comprehensive overview of different regression techniques and their applications on real-world datasets.
+A machine learning model for predicting house prices based on various features such as location, size, number of rooms, and more.
+The model uses regression techniques to analyze the relationships between the features and the target variable, providing accurate price predictions for real estate properties.